aaaguirrep/offensive-docker/README.md

 - Do not save information on container directories because it will be lost after delete the container, you should save information in your local environment using the parameter -v when you run the container.
 For instance:

-      docker run --rm -it -v /path/to/local/directory:/pentest --name my-pentest aaaguirrep/pentest /bin/zsh
+      docker run --rm -it -v /path/to/local/directory:/offensive --name my-offensive-docker aaaguirrep/offensive-docker /bin/zsh

-  The above command specify a path local directory mapped with /pentest container directory.
-You should save all information under /pentest directory.
+  The above command specify a path local directory mapped with /offensive container directory.
+You should save all information under /offensive directory.

 - Use hashcat and john the ripper on controlled environments as CTF.
 You can experiment issues.